Project-Saphi/Saphira/documentation/setup.md

 ## Configuration

-A `config.json` file needs to be created with the following structure:
+A `config.json` file needs to be created under `src/Saphira` with the following structure:

 ```json
 {